lvtierne/cs465-fullstack/README.md

 ![image](https://github.com/lvtierne/cs465-fullstack/assets/136281319/2e0d159a-59ad-4ed1-a1a9-f6b190160e78)
 ![image](https://github.com/lvtierne/cs465-fullstack/assets/136281319/b646b1a9-fd2b-4c58-87e2-03130310f1ef)

-there was the same server on so i had to terminate the previous one and redo it again...
+- There was the same server on so i had to terminate the previous one and redo it again...

 ![image](https://github.com/lvtierne/cs465-fullstack/assets/136281319/1aa84a02-c359-45f5-9766-fa16007d81a2)

 ### Install Static Web Files
 Now that we have the basic web site up and running it is time to add the static web files that you